 The shrine complex was built around the Meiji Jingu, a garden dating from the Edo Period (1603-1867).
 This was a place where the Emperor and Empress sought quiet and solitude during their lifetimes.
 The lake, full of large golden carp, was a favourite fishing spot for the Emperor, and he had a teahouse built among the irises and azaleas for Empress Shöken (the teahouse burnt down during the war but has since been rebuilt).

-We stood by the lake where some boys were putting food on their hands and waiting for small birds to swoop down and claim it.
-Then we walked down to the Kiyo-masa Well, built by a 17th century warlord.
-According to the guidebooks, the well is a magnet for visitors who believe they can draw positive energy from it, but we had it to ourselves.
+I stood by the lake where some boys were putting food on their hands and waiting for small birds to swoop down and claim it.
+Then I walked down to the Kiyo-masa Well, built by a 17th century warlord.
+According to the guidebooks, the well is a magnet for visitors who believe they can draw positive energy from it, but I had it to myself.
 It was peaceful, if not energising.